spdk/spdk/test/lvol/test_plan.md

 - resize_lvol_bdev on correct lvs_uuid and size is
   equal half of size malloc bdev
 - check size of the lvol bdev by command RPC : get_bdevs
 - Resize_lvol_bdev on the correct lvs_uuid and the size is smaller by 1 MB from the full size malloc bdev
 - check size of the lvol bdev by command RPC : get_bdevs
 - resize_lvol_bdev on the correct lvs_uuid and size is equal 0 MiB
 - check size of the lvol bdev by command RPC : get_bdevs
-- delete malloc bdev
+- destroy_lvol_store

 Expected result:
 - lvol bdev should change size after resize operations